user profile avatar

 Bio

 Hi there!
 My name is Dena, and I'm a 16-year-old high school student who wants to make the most out of her life.
 I am originally from Iran.
 My mother first arrived here in the United States as a student before I was born so that she could give me an easier life.
 She went to law school while I was a baby, and she took care of me all by herself.
 I hadn't seen my father until I was four years old.
 I remember holding flowers for him at the airport and running to him; that was the first time my father was holding me, and I was holding him.
 My mother has been struggling financially due to the bad life choices that my father has made in his life, which have taken a toll on my education and my personal life.
 My mother has always made sure that I had everything I ever wanted through her constant sacrifices to make sure that I would have the life, filled with safety and freedom, that she couldn't have.
 I want to make it up to my mother by living a life so full and meaningful that she can experience it through me.
 I want to be someone who makes a difference in the world through leadership and perseverance, and fights for those who aren't able to fight for themselves.
-I hope to get my economics degree in my undergraduate program and later go to a top law school.
+I hope to get my economics degree in my undergraduate program to truly understand money and to mend the promises my childhood never gave me.
+Afterwards, my plan is to go to a top law school.
 Hopefully, one day I can run my own firm! 😊

 Education